2019 Federal Reserve Note Print Order

-The Board of Governors (the Board), as the issuing authority for Federal Reserve notes, approved and submitted its fiscal year (FY) 2017 order for approximately 7.1 billion Federal Reserve notes, valued at $209.0 billion, to the U.S. Treasury Department's Bureau of Engraving and Printing (BEP) on June 27, 2016.1
+The Board of Governors (the Board), as the issuing authority for Federal Reserve notes, approved and submitted its fiscal year (FY) 2019 order for approximately 7.0 billion Federal Reserve notes, valued at $206.9 billion, to the U.S. Treasury Department's Bureau of Engraving and Printing (BEP) on July 31, 2018.1 On June 4, 2019, the Board approved a revision to its FY 2019 order.
+Additional information regarding this revision may be found here.

-The more than 7.1 billion notes included in the FY 2017 order reflect the Board's estimate of demand for currency from domestic and international customers.
+The 7.0 billion notes included in the FY 2019 order reflect the Board's estimate of net demand for currency from domestic and international customers.
 The print order is determined by denomination and is based on destruction rates and historical payments to and receipts from circulation.
-Historically, the majority of the notes that the Board orders each year replace unfit currency that Reserve Banks receive from circulation.2 The estimated number of notes that Reserve Banks will destroy accounts for about 71 percent of the FY 2017 print order and includes both unfit currency, as well as all old-designs of some denominations received from circulation.3 The expected growth of Reserve Bank net payments (payments less receipts) to circulation and inventory management adjustments account for the remainder of the notes in the FY 2017 print order.
-The table below reflects the denominational breakdown of the Board's FY 2017 order.4
+Historically, the majority of the notes that the Board orders each year replace unfit currency that Reserve Banks receive from circulation.2 The estimated number of notes that Reserve Banks will destroy accounts for nearly 90 percent of the FY 2019 print order and includes both unfit currency, operational changes, as well as old-design notes received from circulation.3 Growth in currency demand and the triennial order for $2 notes account for the remainder of the notes in the proposed order.
+The table below reflects the denominational breakdown of the Board's FY 2019 order.4

 |Denomination||Number of Notesa